servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	mixture carried forward in a new form,
 	•	names being tested under fresh light.

-V. “THOU HAST A NAME THAT THOU LIVEST, AND ART DEAD.” — FALSE PROFESSION Christ’s indictment is direct:
+VI.
+“THOU HAST A NAME THAT THOU LIVEST, AND ART DEAD.” — FALSE PROFESSION Christ’s indictment is direct:
 “thou hast a name that thou livest, and art dead.”
 This is false profession: